 I love the smartphone and e-tools assistance for tracking on the go with life!!
 It doesn’t get any easier than scanning a barcode and knowing the total number of points right away!
 Plus I can look up the points for the restaurants, food, and quickly use the calculator to figure out the smart points.
 If you are like me and always have your phone on you, the friendly reminders can be set up to help you to remember to track.
 The reminders keep tracking in the front of my mind and they help remind me to keep an eye on my points.
 Plus how much fun is your workout if you can’t share what you did with people on Instagram?
 Even if you don’t have the smartphone Weight Watchers sells great books that fit easily in your purse for tracking and looking up points as well!

 This is one of my most frequently used things when making my meals.
 I use my food scale to measure out my chips to the gram (let’s face it sometimes you get more that way than by counting chips).
-I also measure meat by the ounce, liquids by the fluid ounce, and so on to make sure I am tracking as accurately as possible.
-Plus it’s the best way to make sure you are getting the most accurate measurement as well when weighing out food period.
+I also measure meat by the ounce, liquids by the fluid ounce, and so on to make sure I am tracking as accurate as possible.
+Plus it’s the best way to make sure you are getting the most accurate measurement as well when weighing out the food period.

 The bathroom scale, of course, is one of the biggest ways to measure your weight loss but it’s so important to remember to record your body inches as well.
 You should also keep track of your clothing sizes and shoe sizes as well, there are times the scale won’t move but you loose pant sizes.
 It is so motivating on those weeks the scale doesn’t move to be able to say you lost inches, shoe size, or even bra size!